 Q. How will school staff support my child?

 A. If after discussion with school staff and you as parents we feel that your child does have an additional SEND need that requires additional support that is additional to or different from that received by most children in school, a plan will be made with clear timescales and outcomes.
 The plan will be completed by school staff and shared with parents and then overseen by Mrs Saddington.
 The plan will be summarised in an LSP (Learning Support Plan) which will show the child’s targets and extra support that will be in place to help your child achieve the targets set.
 The curriculum will be tailored to meet the needs of your child by making sure that your child has chance to make steps in learning with activities that suit his or her needs and learning styles.
 As part of the plan your child may complete intervention activities specially designed to support the parts of learning that he or she finds difficult.
 These activities may be in small groups or on a one to one basis with an adult.
 A decision will be made by the SENDCo about how much support your child will receive.
 This will be reviewed termly or more frequently if needed.
 Alternatively, the plan may take the form of technology or resources to help your child access the curriculum.
 Sometimes the plan may include both support and interventions provided by staff and a range of resources to help your child progress with his/her learning.
-If after approximately two-three terms if it is felt that your child has needs that require more than fifteen hours support per week and that your child meets a specific criteria, school will consider gathering evidence and making an application to the Local Authority for consideration of an Education Health care Plan (EHCP).
+If after approximately two-three terms if it is felt that your child has needs that require more than the equivalent of fifteen hours support per week and that your child meets a specific criteria, school will consider gathering evidence and making an application to the Local Authority for consideration of an Education Health Care Plan (EHCP).
 A keyworker would support the family through the process and a panel of professionals would decide if support through EHCP funding was appropriate to meet the child’s needs.